Turbero/ForsakenPowersPlus/ThunderStore/README.md

 Change the forsaken powers and modify the duration and cooldown.

 - Now with ServerSync - ability to turn off version check
-- Enable all bosses at once or just the ones you want.
-- complied with Mistland’s Final Release 0.212.7
 - Complete rewrite of code
 - Able to cycle through the forsaken powers to chose which one to use
-- Can see all powers or just the one's you have earned
+- Can only use the one's you have earned
 - Can change the durration and cooldown timers
 - Can reset current power and startt a new one - even stack powers